 The Advisory Board is a group of esteemed alumni who provide guidance, feedback and support to the Chapter’s Executive Committee and Board of Directors.
 Those on the board are accomplished alumni that have served in senior leadership roles in various industries and organizations.
 Some members may also have strong ties to the University or were previous presidents of the New York City Chapter.

-2018/2019 Advisory Board Members
+2021/2022 Advisory Board Members

 Susan L. Ellis graduated from Penn State in 1990 with a Bachelor of Arts in Political Science.
 Susan is currently working in the wine industry as a consultant, educator and Certified Sommelier.
 She also holds an MBA from Northeastern University and was formerly an investment banker.
 Susan started her career in Washington, DC as a lobbyist for affordable housing programs.
 She is a Mentor for students in the College of Liberal Arts, was past President of the NYC Alumni Chapter, as well as the Scholarship Chairperson for the Washington DC chapter.

 Rick Fisher is the co-partner-in-charge of human resources at EisnerAmper, a firm offering accounting, consulting and tax services.
 He has more than 30 years of experience in accounting, audit and human resources — more than 20 of them at the partner level.
 Rick’s responsibilities at EisnerAmper include a unique combination of recruiting, career development, compensation, and development of personnel policies and budgeting.
 He is also the plan administrator of the firm’s retirement plans and insurance programs.
 One of his major tasks has been overseeing a series of mergers that have seen his firm grow to over 1,300 professionals.
 Committed to Penn State, Fisher serves on the Accounting Advisory Board, a group of alumni from academia and industry interested in promoting accounting education and furthering its development and practice.
 In addition, he has created the Fisher Mentoring Endowment in Accounting to support teaching assistant wages in the master of accounting program.
 He also served as Treasurer and Executive Board member of the Penn State Alumni Association - New York City Chapter for four years.
 Fisher credits his early interest and academic success in accounting to a teaching assistant who was able to explain the mechanics of debits and credits during his early days at Penn State.
 Rick Fisher’s connections to Penn State are deep.
-His father graduated from Penn State, his nephew is a current student and his daughter Lauren is a 2013 graduate of the Integrated MAcc (master of accounting) program.
+His father graduated from Penn State, his nephew is a current student and his daughter Lauren is a 2013 graduate of the Integrated MAcc (master of accounting) program

 Michael B. Rosenblatt

 Michael B. Rosenblatt is a 1968 graduate of Penn State’s College of the Liberal Arts.
 In addition to his commitment to the NYC Chapter of the Alumni Association and his life membership in the PSU Alumni Association, he is currently on the Board of Directors of the College of the Liberal Arts Alumni Society.
 Michael has served as a mentor to Penn State undergraduates for many years and is currently – and proudly – serving as a member of the Hope Gala Advisory Board.
-Michael is currently Of Counsel to Rosenberg & Estis, P.C., a major real estate law firm in New York City.
+Michael recently retired as Counsel to Rosenberg & Estis, P.C., a major real estate law firm in New York City.
 He resides in Manhattan with his wife, Karen.